evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Ultra/_index.md

 ## Performance

-The Fisker Ocean Ultra delivers a solid performance with a maximum power of 344 kW (468 hp / 461 bhp) and a total torque of 696 Nm (514 ft-lb).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.2 seconds and reaches a top speed of 205 km/h (127 mph), making it competitive within its class.
+With overboost, the Fisker Ocean Ultra reaches a maximum power of 400 kW (544 hp / 536 bhp).
+Without overboost, it provides a strong 344 kW (468 hp / 461 bhp).
+The maxium torque is at 737 Nm (544 ft-lb).
+This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 4.2 seconds and reaches a top speed of 205 km/h (127 mph), showcasing its impressive performance.

 ## Battery, range, and charging